Aha43/Hit/README.md

 ### Implementing unit tests for integration testing with Hit

-Hit integration tests are defined by `UseAs` attributes that decorate the classes that implements test logic.
+Hit integration tests are defined by `UseAs` attributes that decorate the classes that implement test logic.
 Here is a test logic implementation that test the creating an item given a repository of items:
 ```csharp
 using Hit.Infrastructure.Attributes;
 using Hit.Infrastructure.User;